GingerNinja23/ipop-documentation/Building-the-code-for-OpenWRT-malta.md

 on Debian Wheezy 64-bit.

-Go on the [[Building the code for Linux page|Building the code for Linux]] and follow the instructions for the following sections:
+Go on the [[Building the code for Linux page|Building the code for Linux]] and follow the instructions for the first two sections:

 * Install necessary libraries and chromium tools
 * Get the libjingle and ipop-tincan source code

-## Set up OpenWRT build environment and build code
+## Download OpenWRT toolchain and libraries

 1. Install ccache